RyffProject/ryff-ios/README.md

 ## License

-The Ryff API is released under the Apache License, Version 2.0.
+Ryff is released under the Apache License, Version 2.0.